 - salt and pepper

-- 3 and 1/2 pounds flat-cut boneless beef brisket
+- 3 & 1/2 pounds flat-cut boneless beef brisket

 - 3 cups water

-- 4 teaspoons good quality beef bouillon (I use Better than Bouillon)
+- 4 teaspoons beef bouillon, I use Better than Bouillon

 - 1 teaspoon cracked black pepper, optional

 - In a large skillet, cook HALF of the bacon over medium heat until it is flexible but not crispy.
 Remove to a paper-towel lined plate.
 When cool enough to handle, chop into bite-size pieces and set aside.

 - Meanwhile, slice the onions into half or quarter-inch rings and place them in the bottom of a large slow cooker.

 - Generously salt and pepper the brisket.